GatherSpot/prd/template/9-design.md

 **Application Logic:**

 The backend server will host all necessary application logic, enabling the client application to access and consume data from the Gatherspot Firebase server.
-It will handle communications between different personas
+It will handle communications between different personas.

 **Framework:**

-The backend is comprised of tools provided by google Firebase.
-This includes Firestore Database for storing data into files and collections but also authentification to provide functions to add Users, authenticate as a user and verify a user with email and Storage used to reference and store big files such as images.
+The backend is comprised of tools provided by Google Firebase.
+This includes Firestore Database for storing data into files and collections but also authentification to provide functions to add users, authenticate as a user and verify a user with email, as well as storage used to reference and store big files such as images.

 ## Data Model